The art cannot die.

 confirmed permanent · endowment-funded · independent of Perpetual

-A second permanent network, for redundant independence.
+A second permanent off-chain network, for redundant independence.

 confirmed · separate operator · separate failure domain